 Click this button to create a new JIRA pattern.
 The Create JIRA Issue Navigation Pattern dialog is opened where you can specify the URL to your JIRA installation.
 The regular expression that defines the pattern is added automatically.

 Click this button to create a new pattern for YouTrack.
 In the dialog that opens, specify the URL to your YouTrack installation.
 The regular expression that defines the pattern is added automatically.

 Click this button to update the selected issue navigation link.

 Click this button to remove the selected issue navigation link from the list.

-The example below shows how IntelliJ IDEA applies the abovementioned rules to detect a reference to an issue in a commit message and compose a link to it in the issue tracking system.
+The example below shows how IntelliJ IDEA applies the mentioned rules to detect a reference to an issue in a commit message and compose a link to it in the issue tracking system.

-This regular expressions matches all character strings that consist of two substrings separated by an n-dash character:
+This regular expression matches all character strings that consist of two substrings separated by an n-dash character:

 Matching issue ID